Essex Field Club on Facebook

 Here are some random sample locations of interest in Essex.
 Also take a look at sites shown on our sites map, geology site map and brownfield site map, with the site account and locate site facility.

-locate Hales Wood
+locate Shadwell Wood